Zamir-Khan/Flight-Planner/README.md

 1. Clone or download the repository to your local machine.

-2. Place the "FlightPlan.txt" and "FlightInfo.txt" files in the same directory as the `main.java` file.
+2. Place the "FlightPlan.txt" and "FlightInfo.txt" files in the same directory as the `Main.java`, `Flights.java`, and `Path.java` files.

-3. Compile the `main.java` file using a Java compiler.
+3. Compile the `Main.java`, `Flights.java`, and `Path.java` files using a Java compiler.

 4. Run the compiled program.